 There are multiple risk factors for both disorders (AN and BN), including family history of obesity or eating disorders; mood disorders and/or alcoholism in the immediate family; parental eating behavior; the practice of ballet, gymnastics, modeling or any “visual sport”; personality traits of perfectionism and rigidity; practice of compulsive exercise; history of excessive diets and missing meals; body image refusal; low self-esteem; and physical and sexual abuse (1).

 Patients are generally admitted to the hospital with overt manifestations of malnutrition.
-The table outlines standard criteria for admission.
+The Table 1 outlines standard criteria for admission.
 These complications may be highly visible when an adolescent or adult loses weight from 110 pounds to 70 pounds over several months.
 However, the same medical complications can occur yet be “invisible” in the patient who goes from 200 pounds to 160 pounds in the same time period.
 In fact, the latter patient may be just as critically ill with respect to loss of heart muscle or abnormal rhythm but be cheered for his or her “obvious success” in addressing obesity.

 Patients with anorexia nervosa and NI will generally have two types of behaviors: restrictive and/or purging.
 Restrictive behavior is characterized by a marked caloric reduction (which may be as low as approximately 300 to 700 calories per day), with or without a component of compulsive exercise.
 Individuals with anorexia nervosa may also vomit, but the defining features remain restrictive behavior and body discontent.